 Why Focus Slips at Work

-Focus doesn’t disappear — it drifts.
+Focus doesn’t disappear, it drifts.

-It’s rarely one big distraction that breaks focus — it’s the small ones that stack up.
+It’s the small ones that stack up.

 Messages, emails, and alerts take their share of attention.
-But focus also leaks from inside the work itself — shifting priorities, unclear goals, and unfinished conversations that create mental drag.
+But focus also leaks from inside the work itself; shifting priorities, unclear goals, and unfinished conversations that create mental drag.

 Each one steals the focus you’re trying to protect.

 You don’t always notice it happening.
-The day just starts to pull away — a message here, a meeting there — by mid-afternoon you’re busy, but not moving.
+The day just starts to pull away; a message here, a meeting there.
+By mid-afternoon you’re busy, but not moving.

 You can’t remove every distraction, but you can decide which ones deserve your time.